Haivision/srt-rfc/draft-sharabayko-srt.md

 - Improved the cookie contest description in the Rendezvous connection mode.
 - Described the key material negotiation error during the handshake.
+- Added AES-GCM mode to the key material message (SRT v1.6.0).